packagist/private-packagist-docs/docs/self-hosted/kubernetes-existing.md

 ## Backups

-The Replicated admin console integrates with [Velero](https://velero.io/), a tool to back up and restore your Kubernetes cluster resources and persistent volumes and Private Packagist Self-Hosted provides annotations to help back up and restore the application with Velero.
+The Replicated admin console integrates with [Velero](https://velero.io/), a tool to back up and restore your Kubernetes cluster resources and persistent volumes.
+Private Packagist Self-Hosted provides annotations to help back up and restore the application with Velero.

-If you are using your own backup solution we recommend to make regular backups of PostgreSQL, Redis, and the used blob storage.
+If you are using your own backup solution, we recommend making regular backups of PostgreSQL, Redis, and the used blob storage.